annathepiper/misc-configs/README.md

-# Wordpress Dev
+# Miscellaneous Config Files
-This is a small repo where I can put things related to my practice in Wordpress Dev work.
+This is a small repo where I can put things related to my practice in Wordpress Dev work, generally miscellaneous config files that I'll need for work in other repos.
 What you can find here so far:

 ## Docker Compose YML File
 I'm using Docker to run local Wordpress and MySQL dev images, as well as an instance of PHPMyAdmin.
 I include my docker-compose.yml here for reference.